Azhrak/spicy-tales/CODING_PRACTICES.md

 # Coding Practices & Standards

-This document outlines the coding practices, patterns, and standards for the Spicy Tales project.
+This document outlines the coding practices, patterns, and standards for the Choose the Heat project.
 All developers and AI agents should follow these guidelines to maintain consistency and code quality.

 ## Table of Contents